tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 Perform encoding of categorical features.
 The encoding type depends on the number of unique values in the column:
 <ul style="line-height:1.2em;margin-top:5px">
-<li>If n_unique=2, use Label-encoding.</li>
+<li>If n_unique=2 or odinal feature, use Label-encoding.</li>
 <li>If 2 < n_unique <= max_onehot, use OneHot-encoding.</li>
 <li>If n_unique > max_onehot, use `strategy`-encoding.</li>
 </ul>
-Also replaces classes with low occurrences with the value `other` in order to prevent too high cardinality.
-Categorical features are defined as all columns whose dtype.kind not in `ifu`.
-Will raise an error if it encounters missing values or unknown classes when transforming.
-The encoder is fitted only on the training set to avoid data leakage.
+Missing values are propagated to the output column.
+Unknown classes encountered during transforming are converted to `np.NaN`.
+The class is also capable of replacing classes with low occurrences with the value `other` in order to prevent too high cardinality.
 See [Encoder](../data_cleaning/encoder.md) for a description of the parameters.

 !!! note